RomanYankovsky/DelphiAST/README.md

-### Fork for Free Pascal and Lazarus compatibility

 ### Abstract Syntax Tree Builder for Delphi
 With DelphiAST you can take real Delphi code and get an abstract syntax tree.
 One unit at time and without a symbol table though.

+Free Pascal and Lazarus compatible.

 #### Sample input
 ```delphi